Mimic Unique Neural and Biological Algorithm with Photonics

-Bringing together the worlds of neuroscience and photonics, the interdisciplinary field of Neuromorphic and Photonics offers orders of magnitude improvements in both speed and energy efficiency over digital electronics.
+Bringing together the worlds of neuroscience, biology, and photonics, the interdisciplinary field of Neuromorphic/Bio-inspired Photonics offers orders of magnitude improvements in both speed and energy efficiency over digital electronics.
 In neuromorphic photonics, the analog representation of information eliminates the need of sampling and digitization as in its digital counterpart, therefore, avoids the associated speed reduction and signal distortion as in digital systems.
 In bio-inspired photonics, effective biology phenomenon and strategies is mimic using photonics to tackle the challenges that faced by emerging technologies.

 Jamming Avoidance Response